Software-Improvement-Group/sigridci/docs/workflows/best-practices-objectives.md

     1. Identify Relevant Organizational Goals - what does the organization want to achieve?
     1. Link Goals to Objectives - establish the quality level required to meet the goals
     1. Configure Objectives - Configure the Objectives to reflect the outcome of the previous steps
+1. Document and train - ensure everyone involved knows what is expected of them
 1. Monitor Objectives - Keep track of adherence and correct if needed.
 1. Review Objectives and Governance - Make sure objectives reflect the current situation and the process works.